alitskevich/arrmatura/README.md

     setSrc(value){
         this.url = URL.parse(value)
     }
-    // will be pathed by library. do not override.
+    // will be patched by framework. do not override.
     // assign(delta) { <library code> }
-    // optional interceptor used to resolve expression placeholders.
+    // optional interceptor used to resolve expression placeholders (like `Proxy`).
     // get(key) { return this.state[key] }
 }
 ```